When you know yourself, you can plan your career and education based on what's important to you: your interests, abilities, values and experiences.

 Grande Prairie Regional Collegewww.gprc.ab.ca

 Located in northwestern Alberta, Grande Prairie Regional College (GPRC) serves over 4,000 students at campuses in Grande Prairie and Fairview.
-Students at the Grande Prairie campus may choose from certificate or diploma options or begin degrees or professional programs in areas such as arts, commerce, education, physical education and science.
+Students at the Grande Prairie campus may choose from certificate or diploma options or begin degrees or professional programs in areas such as arts, commerce, education, physical education, and science.
 Selected trades programs are also offered.
-The Fairview campus offers programs and courses in areas such as animal health technology, apprenticeship training, motorcycle repair, power engineering and pre-employment trades.
-Regional learning centres provide education in Hinton, Edson, Jasper and Grande Cache.
+The Fairview campus offers programs and courses in areas such as animal health technology, apprenticeship training, motorcycle repair, power engineering, and pre-employment trades.
 Several collaborative degrees may be completed at the Grande Prairie campus.
-Students may complete degrees in nursing or education through the University of Alberta, complete degrees in computer information systems, commerce, management or science through Athabasca University or complete a degree in social work through the University of Calgary.
+Students may complete degrees in nursing or education through the University of Alberta, as well as degrees in computer information systems, commerce, management, or science through Athabasca University.
+They can complete a degree in social work through the University of Calgary.
 The Grande Prairie campus is home to a 500-seat concert hall renowned for its architecture and performers.
 Music instruction is available for students of all ages.
 Athletic facilities serve competitive teams in basketball, cross-country running, curling, soccer and volleyball.
 The Grande Prairie campus also provides a library with access to over 76,000 print items and over five million items through consortia membership.